HTY2003/EVN-arduino-old/docs/guides/compass-cal.rst

     This sketch can be found in File > Examples > EVN > Others > Calibration > calibrateCompass.

-    It prints the raw (uncalibrated) readings from the Compass Sensor.

     Remember to set the I2C port to the port your Compass Sensor is connected to!

-    Once uploaded, Serial Monitor should continuously print the raw readings in the format below.
+    Once uploaded, Alpha should appear as a COM Port, and when it's selected Serial Monitor should depict the raw (uncalibrated) readings in the format below.

     .. code-block::